michgboxy2/sentiance/README.md

 Index Data into an ELK (Elastic search, logstash, Kibana) for faster queries for large data.

+///////////////////TIME CONSTRAINT//////////////////
+More time would have allowed me time for tests.

 ////////////////////ASSUMPTIONS///////////////////////
 To implement the queries for the list of moments associated to an event, since there is no direct relationship between the moment_history and event history dataset, I made the assumption that the relationship is in the start and end date.
-Hence the mements for a particular event are the moments that has their start and end date within the event duration.
+Hence the moments for a particular event are the moments that has their start and end date within the event duration.

 //////////////////////Technical questions///////////////